-Not only this represents an ambition gap of around 120 MtCO₂e in 2030, but France is one of the EU member states not having revised its national emissions target since 2015, as compared to others such as Germany or Italy.
-The new EU emissions reduction goal – itself not yet compatible with 1.5°C – also makes it necessary for France to significantly increase its goal as it has a much higher capability to do more than most other EU member states.
+Unlike, for example Germany and Italy, France has not revised its national emissions reduction target since 2015.
+The updated EU emissions reduction goal – itself not yet compatible with 1.5°C – also suggests that France should significantly increase its ambition as it has a much higher capability to do more than most other EU member states.

 Long term pathway